itsaboutcode/flutternotes/dart/dart_async_await.md

 - Dart is a single threaded language.

-- It still support, future, async/await, streams, and background work to work in modern aysnc envinment and in reactive way.
+- It still supports future, async/await, streams, and background work to work in a modern async environment and in a reactive way.

 - Dart supports concurrent programming with `async-await`, `isolates`, and classes such as `Future` and `Stream`.